Cracking the LNAT: Tips and Strategies for Success on the National Admissions Test for Law in 2024

 The international universities IE and Singapore University of Social Sciences also may require the LNAT under ‘some circumstances’, and the official webpage for the national admissions test for law advises the applicant to ‘check with the universities directly for details’.

 If you need to sit the LNAT, you apply online and book a test using your LNAT web account.
 You must travel to a Pearson centre on your booked date to sit the LNAT test.
+You sit the same exam for all LNAT universities, so the Cambridge LNAT is the same exam as for UCL.
 You cannot resit the LNAT in the same application cycle, so it’s very important to get in your LNAT practice and use resources like this LNAT guide to make sure you’re prepared!

 The LNAT Test: What to Expect, and How it is Structured